Alaska Railroad Executive Team

 Wendy Lindskoog, Vice President, Business Management & Corporate Affairs

 Wendy Lindskoog has been with the Alaska Railroad since 1999.
-She is Vice President of Business Management & Corporate Affairs, effective March 10, 1013.
-Previously, she was Vice President of Corporate and Government Affairs.
-She oversees corporate finance and human resources, and manages the railroad’s government and communication strategy, community relations, and philanthropy efforts.
-As Secretary to the ARRC Board of Directors, she is responsible for all corporate actions of the Board, coordination of the Board's responsibilities and scheduling of their meetings.
+She is Vice President of Business Management & Corporate Affairs, and as such is responsible for Corporate Affairs, Government and Community Relations, Finance and Human Resources.
+She also serves as Corporate Secretary to the ARRC Board of Directors, and is responsible for all corporate actions of the Board, coordination of the Board's responsibilities and scheduling of their meetings.

 Lindskoog earned a bachelor’s degree in journalism from the University of Colorado, Boulder.
-She serves as past president and board member for the Resource Development Council for Alaska, former chair and board member of the Alaska State Chamber of Commerce, board member of Alaska Forward Leadership Council and steering committee member of Anchorage Imagination Library.
+She serves as a board member and former president of the Resource Development Council for Alaska, board member and former chair of the Alaska State Chamber of Commerce, board member for the Alaska SeaLife Center, and is a member of the Anchorage Athena Society.

-Lindskoog and her husband, Jim Cardwell, reside in Anchorage along with their daughter Tindra Cardwell.
+Lindskoog resides in Anchorage along with her daughter Tindra Cardwell.

-Eileen Reilly Reilly is Vice President of Advanced Train Control Systems & Technology and is responsible for the development and implementation of positive train control (PTC) as well as Information Technology and Telecommunications functions.
+Eileen Reilly Reilly is Vice President of Advanced Train Control Systems and is responsible for the development and implementation of positive train control (PTC).
 She joined the Alaska Railroad in January 1996 as Information Services Manager and was promoted to Vice President in 2001.
 Reilly worked as a System Engineer for IBM for 10 years implementing data processing systems throughout the state of Alaska.

 Reilly joined the Alaska Railroad to provide leadership in the effort to use technology to achieve the corporate goals, which include improved safety, customer service and efficient operations.
 Reilly was assigned Project Management responsibilities for the railroad's implementation of Positive Train Control (known as Collision Avoidance System) in 1997 and leads this effort today.
 This effort has included moving the dispatch function from paper track warrants to a computer-aided dispatch system that now support CTC and enhanced-DTC methods of operations.
 During this time, Reilly managed the Alaska Railroad's first implementation of CTC signalization on the Anton Anderson Tunnel, Whittier, Alaska, which is North America’s longest shared highway/railroad tunnel with operations that began in the summer of 2000.